jpcsupplies/Lobby/README.txt

 Admins - if you find yourself with an invalid out out of date configuration, enter "/ltest reset"   to revert your server side config file to default settings without needing to remotely log into your server to delete it by hand.
-Be sure to use /lconfig beforehand if you have not noted your current network name or existing Interstellar exit server addresses or navigation hazards if you need to add them again.
+Be sure to use /lconfig (or /ledit and copy/paste the old settings from LCD) beforehand if you have not noted your current network name or existing Interstellar exit server addresses or navigation hazards if you need to add them again.
 ==========================================================================================

 Admins have several test commands for debugging various mod featues.
 They can also teleport themselves or the currently controlled grid using the /hop command.
-It has two operating modes "look" and "Absolute" Usage 'Look' Mode:
+It has two operating modes "look" and "Absolute" Hop 'Look' Mode:
 1) Face the direction you wish to move
 2) Type "/hop  <DISTANCE>"
 Example, to hop 10 kms type this: /hop 10000

-Usage 'Absolute' Mode:
+Hop 'Absolute' Mode:
 1) Work out the X Y Z coordinates you need (You can get these from a saved GPS point)
 2) Type "/hop <X coord> <Y Coord> <Z Coord>"
 Example, to hop to the xyz coordinates x10000,y50000,z100000 type this: